-Though we will no longer publish brand new fiction and poetry in the magazine, in the regular section called ‘A Little, Aloud’ we will showcase the stories and poems that are being used in Shared Reading groups around the country, alongside responses to the text from some of those groups.
-And in every issue, we’ll hear from Reader Leaders or staff members writing about the joys and challenges of running a group.
+Though we no longer publish brand new fiction and poetry in the magazine, in the regular section called ‘A Little, Aloud’ we showcase the stories and poems that are being used in Shared Reading groups around the country, alongside responses to the text from some of those groups.
+And in every issue, we hear from Reader Leaders or staff members writing about the joys and challenges of running a group.

 The Reader Magazine is kindly supported by Arts Council England.

 The Reader Magazine is stocked in bookshops all over the world.
 View the full list of stockists here.Subscribe to The Reader Magazine

 As Issue 74 is published, autumn is approaching and we’re moving ‘inside’ to think about our inner life and explore literature that helps us understand how our private selves are moulded, neglected or sustained.
 This issue takes a closer look at our work in criminal justice settings, where we believe literature can be a tool to connect with others and make sense of life.
 We speak to three poets – Rob Cowen, Romalyn Ante and Andrew McMillan – who have recently published new collections of poetry in an attempt to reconcile and transform the tumultuous experiences of the past year.Purchase Issue 74